michaelarn0ld/zet/README.md

 # zet
 ----
+This branch of Zet can be used if you want to maintain notes only locally.
+The functionality of `-p` and some of the other features (AWS persistance) have been removed here.

 This has been inspired and influenced by [Rob Muhlestein](https://youtube.com/rwxrob).

 Zet is a command line tool for creating and maintaining a personal Zettelkasten